Dulse Seaweed Benefits, Nutrition, Uses and Side Effects - Dr. Axe

 Dulse nutrition features both macronutrients and micronutrients, including dietary fiber, protein, iodine, B vitamins and potassium.
 There is no recommended serving size, but adding one to two tablespoons to recipes as a garnish or flavor enhancer is sure to provide a range of nutrients to your diet.

-One five-gram serving of dulse flakes contains approximately:
+A one-tablespoon serving of dulse flakes (about five grams) contains approximately:

 Benefits